josephinelaurente0-coder/mto-activation-proxy/README.md

 1. Checks a license key against Payhip (safely, from the server — your Payhip secret key never appears in the app's public code).
-2. Remembers which devices have activated each key, and blocks a 3rd device.
+2. Remembers which devices have activated each key, and blocks a 3rd device, using a Redis database.

 ## Deploy steps